jspaaks/notes-contributor-roles/README.md

                                 "additionalProperties": false,
                                 "minProperties": 1,
                                 "properties": {
+                                    "artwork": {
+                                        "$ref": "#/definitions/role-description",
+                                        "description": "",
+                                        "examples": [
+                                            "audio artwork such as background music or sound effects", "video artwork such as cutscenes",
+                                            "graphical design such as logo, iconography, visual design", "animations"
+                                        ]
+                                    },
                                     "conceptualization": {
                                         "$ref": "#/definitions/role-description",
                                         "description": "Formulation of the idea and goals of the software, design of main features and functionalities",